sketchware/sketchware.github.io/docs/component-intent.md

 --------------------

-# Blocks
+## Blocks

-## setData
+### setData

-setData is used to point to the location of a data object (like a file for example), while putExtra adds simple data types (such as an SMS text string for example).
+Used to point to the location of a data object (like a file for example), while putExtra adds simple data types (such as an SMS text string for example).

 ![set data](assets/intent/set-data.png)